autonity/docs.autonity.org/node-operators/connect/index.md

 ---
 title: "Connecting to your Node"
 description: >
-   Configure the Autonity Utility Tool `aut` to connect to your node and perform some simple queries.
+   Configure Autonity CLI to connect to your node and perform some simple queries.
 ---

-This guide assumes that queries and transactions are created and submitted from a _local_ machine, on which [`aut`](/account-holders/setup-aut/) has been installed.
+This guide assumes that queries and transactions are created and submitted from a _local_ machine, on which [Autonity CLI](/account-holders/setup-aut/) has been installed.

 ## Configure `aut` (local machine)

-As a convenience, we configure `aut` to connect to your node without having to specify this on the command line.
+As a convenience, we configure Autonity CLI to connect to your node without having to specify this on the command line.
 Edit the `rpc_endpoint` entry in your `.autrc` file:

 ```
 rpc_endpoint=http://XX.XX.XX.XX:8545/